 A Captain For Your Boat

 Hiring a long-term captain for your boat is a bit different than the aforementioned services.
 A long-term captain is usually a salaried position for a captain to care for your boat or yacht.
-Captains specializing in this role usually only work with one or a few other boats and that boat is their charge.
+Captains specializing in this role usually only work with one boat and managing that boat is their responsibility.
 As this is a long-term relationship between the boat owner and captain, it's important to interview captains and find the right one for your boat.
+A general rule of thumb is to expect to pay roughly $1,000 per foot of boat length per year when hiring a captain for a long-term position aboard.

 How much does it cost to hire a captain for your boat?

-Hiring a captain may sound perfect for you but you may also be asking yourself, how much does it cost to hire a captain for your boat?
+Hiring a captain may sound great but you're probably also asking, how much does it cost to hire a captain for your boat?
 Boat captain rates can differ dramatically both regionally and by what you need a captain for.
 A general rule of thumb for a long-term captain for your boat is $1,000 per foot of boat length per year.
 While it may seem like a similar service being offered for a 40 foot boat and a 150 yacht, the captain of the larger vessel is likely responsible for a larger crew and more maintenance aboard.

 For more short term hires, BoatEasy's Boat Captains For Hire category offers great insight into what local captains near you are charging.
 On average captains charge around $100 per hour for things like training or to hire a captain for the day.
 Deliveries will likely charge a per day rate as well as any travel related expenses.
 Captains coming aboard for their expertise like fishing guides may charge more as well.